Today’s lunch menu: Ginger Pork Onigirazu (豚の生姜焼きおにぎらず) – tender thin pork slices with a hint of ginger wrapped between layers of rice and nori!

 - Plastic wrap

 - Place a plastic wrap on a working surface and put a sheet of nori seaweed on top (shiny side facing down). with a corner pointing up.
-For this recipe, I shaped my onigirazu by using an onigirazu mold (read more about it here).
-However, you can neatly layer the ingredients without one as well (I’ve done it in this recipe).
+For this recipe, I shaped my onigirazu by using an onigirazu mold; however, you can neatly layer the ingredients without one as well.
 Evenly spread the steamed rice in a thin layer and form into a square/rectangular shape in the center of nori sheet.
 Sprinkle a little bit of kosher salt.
 Salt has 2 purposes for this recipe.
 First, it’s for adding flavor.
 Secondly, salt is added to prevent the food from spoiling as we eat onigiri, onigirazu, and bento at room temperature, and typically without refrigeration.

 - Place the lettuce on top of the rice and put some Japanese mayonnaise.
 Then put ginger pork on top.
 When you add the fillings, consider how you will cut the onigirazu later.
 You want to arrange fillings so when you slice the onigirazu in half, the ingredients are revealed in a way so it looks delicious.